matthewc0913/sep10-freedom-project/blog/entry05.md

 ## Skills
 Some skills that I’ve learned since learning A-frame are **Embracing failure**, and **Debugging**.

+### Debugging
+To learn A-frame I needed to debug code when something did not work.
+When there are errors in my code I know I did something wrong.
+What I will do is I will try to see what the problem is and try to debug it but I am not learning that way.
+Now I learn from my mistakes and now debugging an error feels like I learned something and not just deduged the error to fix my mistakes.
+Now I know how to use debug more effectively.

 ### Embracing failure
 To learn A-frame I needed to embrace failure when something did not work.
 When I write code I think it's going to work everytime and that is not true.
 So every time something fails I try to learn from it.
-Either reading my code, and debug the code or
+Either reading my code, and debug the code or see what I did wrong and redo it.
+This is how I'm embracing failure.

-### Debugging
-To learn A-frame I needed to debug code when something did not work.

 ## Next Steps
 I am looking forward to what comes next for my freedom project!